 - Leftover chocolate Halloween candy, unwrapped and, if large, chopped into chunks

-- 3. Then let the slurping begin.
+- Let the slurping begin.

-[Emma Rudolph] I made the Witch’s Brew hot chocolate today and it came out great.
-As my roommate said, “Oh my god, this is the best hot chocolate ever!”
-To convert the stovetop recipe to dorm style, I just microwaved the milk in a microwave-safe mug for 1 1/2 to 2 minutes.
+To convert the stovetop recipe to dorm-style, I just microwaved the milk in a microwave-safe mug for 1 1/2 to 2 minutes.
 Then I added the candy and stirred until combined.
 I used one whole normal-size candy bar per mug of milk, so 3/4 to 1 cup milk per candy bar.
-The end result won’t look as dark as typical hot chocolate.
-I thought the leftover cookie crumbs on the bottom of the mug from the Twix and Kit Kat were the best part.

 I used to live in Argentina and they do this all the time!
 They’re called submarinos (I guess ’cause you get to submerge chocolate goodness in your glass) and you can get them at almost any cafe.
 Typically they make it with 1/2 of the chocolate bar and serve it the other half of the chocolate bar in case you want it to be extra chocolatey!